thanyapatJul/SCG---FutureForce/README.md

 # SCG - FutureForce
+Due to corporate policy, the source code cannot be disclosed.
+However, here is an overview of my contributions to the project

 SCG - FutureForce is a **SmartFactory** project designed to optimize supply chain management and production scheduling.
 This platform minimizes human error and enhances efficiency through automation and data-driven decision-making.